ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-console-import-nodes.md

-The console includes the option to import nodes that were created in another {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console.
+The console includes the option to import nodes that were created in another Fabric Operations Console.
 {: shortdesc}

 **Target audience:** This topic is designed for network operators who are responsible for creating, monitoring, and managing the blockchain network.